International Driving Permit in United Kingdom

 | Driving Test Fee | £62.00 | $75.00 | €71.00 |

-Expert Insights: Navigating Uk Road Systems
+Expert Insights: Navigating UK Road Systems

 Practical Steps for Applying for an International Driving Permit

 Applying for an IDP in the UK involves several practical steps.
 Begin by visiting a participating Post Office branch, as not all branches offer IDP services.
 It's recommended to check online or call ahead to confirm availability.
-Prepare your application by gathering necessary documents: a valid UK driving license, two passport-sized photos, and the £5.50 fee.Once submitted, your IDP will typically arrive within 10-15 days, ensuring you’re ready for international travel.
+Prepare your application by gathering necessary documents: a valid UK driving license, one passport-sized photo, and the £5.50 fee.Once submitted, your IDP will typically arrive within 10-15 days, ensuring you’re ready for international travel.

 Frequently Asked Questions